sin4auto/PowerShell-KittingScripts/README.md

 ## Main Features

-- **Fully Automated Windows Updates**: Autonomously repeats the cycle of checking for updates, installing them, and rebooting until the system is completely up-to-date.
+- **Highly Automated Windows Updates**: Autonomously repeats the cycle of checking for updates, installing them, and rebooting until the system is up-to-date.
+(A final manual check is recommended.)
 - **Flexible Application Management**: Utilizes `winget` to batch-install applications and remove unwanted pre-installed apps based on the `config.yaml` file.
 - **Automated Development Environment Setup**: Automatically installs packages for `npm` (Node.js) and `pip` (Python).
 It uses the high-speed `uv` for the Python environment.
 - **Data-Driven System Configuration**: Allows you to define system tweaks, like showing file extensions in Explorer, directly in `config.yaml`, enabling flexible changes without editing the script.